Daisuke134/Pavlov/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

-For any questions or support, please contact [Your Contact Information].
+For any questions or support, please contact [keiodaisuke@gmail.com].